WhiteLicorice/Ren-s-Courses/README.md

 * View the detailed **[LICENSE](./LICENSE.md)** for a more in-depth read on permitted usage.
 * **Some modules and related services (e.g., Grades Viewer) are closed-source by design** and are intentionally excluded from this repository.

+---

+### Roadmap by Module

+* [x] Course Site: Modernize the UX of the core LMS module.
+* [x] Submission Bin: Let students submit their deliverables on the course site itself, instead of email.
+* [x] Grades Viewer: Let students view their grades in real-time.
+* [ ] Submission Bin Overhaul: improve UX and hoist this module off to a proper web application.
+* [ ] Calendar: Let students view upcoming events and deadlines.
+For instructors, allow dynamic scheduling of events.

+---

+### Notes

+* Since the Course Site module runs entirely on CRON jobs and the BlazorStatic engine, updating of deadlines and release of upcoming materials may be delayed by a few minutes.
+In exchange, the course site is very, *very* fast and loads almost instantly even on slow networks.
+There is *zero lag*, versus other similar course sites built using heavyweight frameworks like React, Angular, Laravel, etc.

+* Headless architecture allows swapping in and out of modules, providing infinite flexibility versus monolithic frameworks like Moodle.

+* The Grades Viewer module utilizes an L2 and L1 cache for speedy grade lookups.
+However, this means that cached grade sheets may be stale versus their live counterparts until the cache expires: 15 minutes for L1 and 60 minutes for L2.
+This is insignificant in practice as the live sheets are rarely updated...

+* The Submission Bin module runs on an external Google Forms, but it works as intended, and is sufficient for my purposes.
+Perhaps I will hoist this off to a proper web module in the future.

+* A proper Dashboard will probably be never implemented due to architecture constraints.
+Instead, all managerial tasks will have to be done programmatically (I do not like Dashboards, anyway).